Limitations of the Markovian approximation in the harmonic oscillator: Equivalent master equations

 \section{Equivalent master equations}

-We now formulate the effective dynamics for the density operator $\hat{\rho}$, equivalent to the cavity and friction models of section~\ref{sec:mod}, at the level of one-point and two-point functions.
+In this section, we formulate the effective master equations $\partial_t\hat{\rho}={\cal L}(\hat{\rho})$ for the friction and cavity models.
 This furnishes an equivalent formalism, based on a Lindblad-type deterministic master equation, through tracing out the degrees of freedom of the thermal bath.
-In both models, we shall obtain a dynamical generator quadratic in the bosonic creation and annihilation operators.
-Such a dynamics may be solved by standard analytical methods, as will be done in section~\ref{sec:dyn}.
+In particular, this establishes the equivalence of the cavity and friction models, respectively, as defined in Sec.~\ref{sec:mod} via their Langevin equations, with the two main classes of quantum master equations analysed in detail in Ref.~\cite{kohen1997}.
+As a result, we show that both models are described each by a dynamical generator which is quadratic in the bosonic creation and annihilation operators.
+Such a dynamics may be solved by using the Wigner picture, as will be done in Sec.~\ref{sec:dyn}.